mahlas-network/mahlas-network.github.io/parts/uncategorized/guide-howToStartNewMahlas.md

 ## Short Examples

-* Cyberpunk lover, miniature artist, who is ok with the gopverment and aims to be visible in the news esp. newspapers
+* Cyberpunk lover, miniature artist, who is ok with the goverment and aims to be visible in the news esp. newspapers
 * An artist just wants to put pieces in a museum
 * A cheap Banksy knockoff
 * Social Media Bard who loves to perform under other people's feeds.